niranjan7/DevOps_Tools_Insallation/Maven_Setup.md

 ---

-## 📦 Step-by-Step Installation Instructions
+## 📦 Step-by-Step Installation Instructions(Works On Any Linux Distribution)

 ### ✅ Step 1: Switch to Root User